m417z/ntdoc/descriptions/file_internal_information.md

 ### IndexNumber

-File indentifier, unique for file's device.
+File identifier, unique for file's device.

 # Documented by